Frittorium/Classification-Income/README.md

 ## Implementation

 The workflow is implemented in `classification.ipynb`.
 The `predict.py` module loads the saved Gradient Boosting model and its preprocessing artifacts, transforms a supplied record, and returns a predicted class and the probability associated with the `>50K` class.
 The `classification_GUI.py` script provides a Tkinter interface for entering a record and displaying the prediction.

-The notebook expects the dataset at `dataset/adult.csv`.
-That dataset is not included in the repository.
 The trained model, scaler, encoders, and feature-order artifacts are included for the standalone prediction workflow.

 ## Results and Findings